ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing.md

 ### Routing Policies

-The **Routing Policies** tab contains definition of routing policies, their names, sequence numbers, matching conditions, set actions etc.
+The **Routing Policies** tab contains definitions of routing policies, their names, sequence numbers, matching conditions, set actions etc.

 In case match condition uses reference to ACL or Prefix list, it is a hyperlink to appropriate ACL/Prefix list in its section.